Warts: Immunotherapy with Gardasil

 Candida Albicans Antigen

 Another immunotherapeutic strategy involves injecting intralesional Candida albicans antigen into the wart, which can prompt the immune system to clear the wart.
-This method is typically used in recalcitrant cases and has shown positive results, sometimes even resolving warts that were not directly treated, suggesting a systemic immune response.
+This method is typically used in recalcitrant cases and has shown positive results.
+Sometimes even resolving warts that were not directly treated, suggesting a systemic immune response.

 A New Way to Fight Warts: Intralesional HPV 9-Valent Vaccine

 The study explored the use of an intralesional HPV 9-valent vaccine.
-This vaccine is typically used as a preventive measure against certain types of HPV that can lead to cancers such as cervical, vaginal, and anal carcinomas, as well as genital warts to treat common warts.
-In the past, some HPV vaccines have been used to treat persistent warts, but this study is the first to investigate the use of the 9-valent HPV vaccine specifically for this purpose.
-The 20 patients involved in the study were given injections of the vaccine directly into the largest existing wart.
-This procedure was repeated every two weeks until the wart was gone, for up to six sessions.
+This vaccine is typically used as a preventive measure against certain types of HPV that can lead to cancers.
+Such as cervical, vaginal, and anal carcinomas, as well as genital warts to treat common warts.
+In the past, some HPV vaccines have been used to treat persistent warts.
+But this study is the first to investigate the use of the 9-valent HPV vaccine specifically for this purpose.

 The Results